alphagov/monitoring-doc/documentation/architecture/decisions/0005-deploying-prometheus-to-private-networks-in-aws.md

    ourselves
  - we build in our own infrastructure and use VPC peering to access client team's private networks
+ - we build in our own infrastructure and use VPC Endpoint Services as a way to get prometheus to access client team's private networks

 ### Provide an artefact to be deployed by the client team